makanddream/automatic-solder-paste-dispenser/README.md

 #### Conclusion
 I want something in between these two methods for these reasons:
 * Reduce the hardship of the second method
-* Reduce the use of raw material used to create a stencil
+* Reduce the use of raw material used to create a stencil for each new PCB layout.

 ## Requirements